Bootstrap for Lattice Yang-Mills theory: Bootstrap algorithm

-which gives \(u_P^2\le 1\), obvious from unitarity.
+This gives \(u_P^2\le 1\), obvious from unitarity.
 We call the positivity matrices arising from the Hermitian conjugation the correlation matrices.

-Apart from Hermitian conjugation, we can also get additional inner products by reflection positivity.
-Such conditions can also serve as bootstrap constraints in lattice systems~\cite{Ising}.
-For LGT, there are three types of reflection positivity: site reflection, link reflection, and diagonal reflection.
-Fig~\ref{fig:ref} illustrates the construction of adjoint operators for these reflections.
-For the proof that these reflection positivities lead to well-defined inner products, the reader can refer to \cite{OSTERWALDER1978440,montvay1997quantum}.
+Apart from Hermitian conjugation, we have additional reflection positivity conditions where adjoined operators $\mathcal{O}^\dagger$ come from reflection symmetries ~\cite{Ising}.
+For LGT, there are three types of reflections w.r.t. different planes: site, link and diagonal reflections~\cite{OSTERWALDER1978440,montvay1997quantum}.
+Fig~\ref{fig:ref} illustrates the corresponding adjoint paths for these reflections.
+The importance of 3 new reflection positivity conditions is illustrated on Fig~\ref{fig:plaquette3D} where we compare \(L_{\mathrm{max}}=12\) bootstrap results with and without reflection positivity.

-Fig~\ref{fig:plaquette3D} illustrates the importance of reflection positivity in YM LGT bootstrap.
-There in the \(3D\) plot, we compared the bootstrap results with and without reflection positivity (orange curve and gray curve respectively), with \(L_{\mathrm{max}}=12\), showing that the importance of the latter.

-For our computations in this work, we consider the full positivity constraint, i.e. \(0\rightarrow x\) for any possible \(x\) only when \(L_{\mathrm{max}}\leq 12\).
-But for bootstrap computations with our best cutoff \(L_{\mathrm{max}}\leq 16\), we take into account only the paths \(0\rightarrow 0\) for various positivity matrices, for the following reasons: \begin{enumerate} \item When constructing correlation matrices, all the positivity conditions on the open Wilson paths \(0\rightarrow x\) are already contained in a \(0\rightarrow 0\) correlation matrix for a higher length (due to back-trackings). \item Empirically, we observed that the Wilson loops winding around one-plaquette give the strongest constraints.
-These loops are contained in \(0\rightarrow 0\) correlation matrix when the length is a multiple of 8.
-When the length is not a multiple of 8, keeping only the \(0\rightarrow 0\) paths may be not a good reduction. \item The correlation matrix corresponding to \(0\rightarrow 0\) is numerically more tractable w.r.t symmetry reduction that we will discuss. \end{enumerate}
+For computations in this work, we consider the full positivity constraint \(0\rightarrow x\) for any possible \(x\) when \(L_{\mathrm{max}}\leq 12\).
+But for \(L_{\mathrm{max}}= 16\), we consider only the paths \(0\rightarrow 0\) for various positivity matrices since: \begin{enumerate} \item When constructing correlation matrices, all the positivity conditions on the open Wilson paths \(0\rightarrow x\) are already contained in \(0\rightarrow 0\) correlation matrix for higher lengths (due to back-trackings). \item At \(L_{\mathrm{max}}= 16\), we observe empirically that the \(0\rightarrow 0\) constraints are computationally the most efficient.
+One important reason for that is that the positive matrices corresponding to \(0\rightarrow 0\) are numerically more tractable w.r.t. symmetry reduction that we will discuss below. \end{enumerate}